Bajlando-py/Data-Analysis-SQL-Projects/README.md

 #### Technologies used
 + SSMS
 + SQL
-+ XLSX and CVS files
++ XLSX

+In this project I didn't do any data cleaning in excel.
+Instead I used SQL commands like update, set, convert, alter table/column, join to do data cleaning and data type converting.